omkarnandi2/omkarnandi2/README.md

 - 👋 Hi, I’m Omkar Nandi
-- 👀 I’m interested in Statistics & Machine Learning
+- 👀 I’m interested in Statistics & ML/AI
-- 🌱 I’m currently learning advanced ML/AI
-- 💞️ I’m looking to collaborate on ML

 <!---
 omkarnandi2/omkarnandi2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.